Ways to Leave a Legacy

 Don’t leave a mess.
 Organize and declutter your belongings.

 Consider composing such a document.
 This is a chance for you to reflect on the meaning of your life and to pass down a sense of your values to the next generation.
-(Note: this is now more commonly called a "legacy letter.")
+(Note: this was formerly commonly called an "ethical will.")

+4. Life Story